-In line with the UK's Quality Code for Higher Education and allied guides, our definition of a 'complaint' is the expression of a specific concern about the provision of a course/module, or a programme of study, or a related School service.
-CFS defines an 'academic appeal' as a student request for a review of a decision made within or procedure mandated by the Academic Board and assessment boards structure which is charged with decisions on student progression, assessment and awards.
+In line with the UK's Quality Code for Higher Education and allied guides, our definition of a 'complaint' is the expression of a specific concern about the provision of a programme/module, or a programme of study, or a related School service.
+Central Film School (CFS) defines an 'academic appeal' as a student request for a review of a decision made within or procedure mandated by the Academic Board and assessment boards structure which is charged with decisions on student progression, assessment and awards.
 This present policy concerns student complaints rather than academic appeals.